LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 *"there are two important things to know about a pushdown automaton at each step of its computation: what its current state is, and what the current contents of its stack are.
 If we use the word **configuration** to refer to this combination of a state and a stack, we can talk about a pushdown automaton moving from one configuration to another as it reads input characters"* - page 126

-*"there isn’t an NPDA-to-DPDA algorithm."* - page 139
+*"there isn't an NPDA-to-DPDA algorithm."* - page 139

 *"Lexical analysis*